oroinc/documentation/commerce/cloud/support.rst

 Support Desk
 ~~~~~~~~~~~~

-The OroCloud customer support is available for Oro authorized partners and Enterprise edition customers.
+OroCloud's customer support is available for Oro authorized partners and Enterprise Edition customers.

-For the support and assistance requests, there is a customer support desk that is available 24x7x365 for ticket submission and further ticket-related communication:
+For support and assistance requests, there is a customer support desk that is available 24x7x365 for ticket submission and further ticket-related communication:

 .. image:: /cloud/img/cloud/support_portal.png

-.. note:: Please, find the link to the Oro Inc. support desk in your Welcome to Oro Enterprise email.
+.. note:: Please find the link to the Oro Inc. support desk in your Welcome to Oro Enterprise email.

 Working hours of the support team are M-F 09:00-17:00 (EEST).

-Oro support team continues to put in all possible efforts to provide an initial response to the tickets as soon as possible and within:
+Oro support team continues to put in all possible efforts to provide an initial response to the tickets within:

 * 24 business hours for P2-P4 issues
 * 4 hours for P1 issues